 What's a Capitol Run???

 A Capitol Run is an awesome, well-organized CBRC training run to the state capitol building!
 This run involves 20-22 miles of the Twin Cities Marathon course; FYI- the Twin Cities marathon ends at the capitol in St. Paul.
 It's one of my favorite marathon finishes so far!
+For the training run, runners are given the option to run 20 or 22, depending on their individual training.

 The CBRC capitol run starts at the Calhoun Beach Club of course!
 The club's location around mile 4 of the course is truly ideal.
 From there, 30+ of us headed out around 7:15 am, on a beautiful, clear September morning.
 The temperature was in the mid-50's, the sun was shining, and excitement was in the air!